Trump documents case dismissed by federal judge

 Trump is poised to formally accept the Republican presidential nomination at the party's convention in Milwaukee, which kicks off Monday.

 In her order, Cannon said Smith's appointment violates the Constitution's Appointments Clause and his use of a "permanent indefinite appropriation" violates the Appropriations Clause.
-She wrote that she did not need to address the remedy for the funding violation, given her finding that the indictment should be dismissed on Appointments Clause grounds.
+Dismissal of the indictment is the "only appropriate solution" for the violation of the Appointments Clause, the judge said, and she ordered the case to be closed.
+Cannon did not address the remedy for the funding violation given her finding that the indictment should be dismissed on the grounds that Smith was improperly appointed.

+The judge said that none of the statutes cited as legal authority for Smith's appointment give the attorney general the right to appoint a federal officer with the prosecutorial power wielded by the special counsel.

+"The Framers gave Congress a pivotal role in the appointment of principal and inferior officers," Cannon wrote.
+"That role cannot be usurped by the Executive Branch or diffused elsewhere — whether in this case or in another case, whether in times of heightened national need or not."

 Attorney General Merrick Garland appointed Smith in 2022 to oversee the two federal investigations into the former president.
 He said at the time, and Smith's team of prosecutors have argued, that legal and historical precedent allowed for the appointment of an independent prosecutor to handle the probes.
-Attorneys general from administrations of both parties have appointed special counsels in recent years to oversee sensitive probes.
+Attorneys general from administrations of both parties have appointed special counsels in recent years to oversee sensitive investigations, and Trump's bid to dismiss the indictment on the grounds that Smith was not authorized to prosecute him was considered a long-shot.

+In addition to Smith, Garland appointed David Weiss to lead an investigation into Hunter Biden, Mr. Biden's son.
+But unlike Smith, who was top war crimes prosecutor at The Hague before he was tapped to investigate Trump, Weiss is a Senate-confirmed U.S. attorney in Delaware.
+Weiss brought charges against Hunter Biden in two cases: one in Delaware, where he was convicted of gun charges, and the second in California, where is charged with tax crimes.

 Smith also charged Trump with four counts stemming from his alleged attempts to subvert the peaceful transfer of power after the 2020 presidential election.
 Cannon wrote in her ruling that the dismissal only applies to the classified documents case and has no bearing on any cases outside of her control.